dbush/ExData_Plotting1/README.md

 To run the scripts:
 * Clone the repository using this command: `git clone https://github.com/dbush/ExData_Plotting1.git`
 * Download the dataset zip file from this link: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a>
 * Extract the household_power_consumption.txt from the zip file.
-Put this file into the route of the cloned repo.
+Put this file into the root directory of the cloned repo.
 * Set the current directory to be the same directory as the root of the repo using the `setwd(...)` function or use the `Tools | Change Working Dir...` menu in RStudio.
 * `source('plot1.R')` to run the first script.
 * Repeat step 4 for each of the other scripts.